All Things Green - 20% off

 We had been shopping earlier in the morning.

 The half-full grocery bags sit next to the kitchen table, vegetables and fruit tumbling onto the floor.
 I haven’t finished unpacking the shopping yet because I am cooking three different dinners while I unpack – a chaotic multitasking habit I have developed in recent years.
-A sense that no one job will ever be the end of housework.. so I might as well just bob along in the sea, doing little bits of lots of different jobs simultaneously…
+A sense that no one job will ever be the end of housework.. so I might as well just bob along in a sea of tasks, doing little bits of lots of different jobs simultaneously, never truly completing anything …

-In a corner of the kitchen, our youngest two children are playing their usual never-ending game of “mammys and daddys”, the older child always deciding first to be the mammy and then instructing her younger brother in his role as “daddy”.
+In a corner of the kitchen, our youngest two children are playing their usual never-ending game of “mammys and daddys”.
+The older child always decides to be "the mammy" and then instructs her younger brother in his role as “daddy”.

-In the sitting room next door the fire is crackling away and their older sister has found a safe, quiet corner and is reading her book on the couch.
+In the sitting room next door the fire is crackling away.
+Their older sister has found a safe, quiet corner and is reading her book on the couch.

 I pull a net of onions from the top of the shopping bags and rip it open.

 As I chop, I eavesdrop on the “mammy and daddy” game behind me.
 They have changed the babies nappies.
 Now they both need to “go out”, but can’t decide who should stay home to look after their babies.
-The babies are asleep now, they decide.
-Then the “mammy” suddenly remembers – or invents – that she is wearing a camera on her hand.
+The babies are asleep now, they agree.
+Then the “mammy” suddenly remembers – invents – that she is wearing some kind of surveillancelance camera device on her arm.

 “Actually - we can both go out!” she announces.
 “I will be able to see the babies on my camera.
 If they wake up, I will come back.”